kukuu/AGILITY/technopedia-2.md

 - Implementing Inheritance and Interfaces
 - Import and Export
 - Loading modules using module loader (System loading - On Demand Loading)

+Data Types

+- number
+- string
+- boolean
+- enum
+- void
+- null
+- undefined
+- any
+- never
+- Array
+- tuple

+## Data-driven

+Data-driven approach is when a team makes strategic decisions based on data analysis and interpretation, rather than by intuition or by personal experience.
+The process of democratising data means making data accessible to as many people as possible within a company.

+-  Data-driven learning: A learning approach driven by research-like access to data.

+- Data-driven science, an interdisciplinary field of scientific methods to extract knowledge from data.